Claudication

 How is Claudication-related PAD treated?

 To salvage the limbs, PAD is medically treated with prescribed medications.
 These medications treat high cholesterol and control blood pressure.
-As well as decrease pain while walking to increase exercise.
-They also aim to prevent plaque buildup or blood clot formation.
+They also decrease pain while walking to increase exercise and aim to prevent plaque buildup or blood clot formation.

 Peripheral artery disease is also treated using minimally invasive interventional radiology procedures.
 Angioplasty is when the blocked artery is opened using a medical balloon, enabling better blood flow.
 In some cases, the affected arteries need to remain open using a stent, which is a small metal cylinder.
 This treatment is stenting.